-There are so many features and options offered in the 2013 BMW 7-Series lineup, it's possible to get a little lightheaded over all the possibilities.
-It's also possible to get a little carried away, and add $20k or more to what's already a premium price.
-Especially as you move up the model line, to the 760Li (which can top out at over $160,000), the 7-Series' features tend toward absolute comfort and ultra-luxury upgrades.
+There are so many features and options offered in the 2013 BMW 7-Series lineup, there's a risk you'll get a little lightheaded over all the possibilities.
+It's also possible to get a little carried away, and add $20,000 or more to what's already a premium price.
+Reach the pinnacle 760Li sedan, and you may see a $160,000 price tag, as well as the very best comfort and ultra-luxury upgrades.